danscarf/jenkins-jekyll/README.md

 # jenkins-jekyll
-Builds a Docker image containing the runtime to do Jekyll builds.
+Builds a Docker Jenkins image containing the runtime to do Jekyll builds.